mosqueteer/CavBench/src/readme.md

 # Compilation

-These three files are compiled by the shell script cavbench.sh in the CavBench root folder.
+These three files are compiled by the shell script <code>cavbench.sh</code> in the CavBench root folder.